bassidus/advent-of-code-2021-python/README.md

-# AdventOfCode 2021
+# Advent of Code 2021
-My Advent of Code solutions written in Python 3
+My solutions written in Python 3